ktdavies/CS506-Final-Project-Repository/README.md

-# departure and arrival delay by commercial carriers
+# Departure and Arrival Delay by Airline
 In this visualization, we explored the more lighthearted question: “Which airline should I choose if I want to arrive on time?”
 The graphs below shows the average departure and arrival delays for each airline, based on their carrier codes.
 Interestingly, the two graphs are nearly identical.
 This offered insight into not only airline performance but also served as a reassuring validation of our data processing.
 Since departure and arrival delays are typically correlated, this consistency suggested that our preprocessing and joins were functioning correctly.

 ![Image](https://github.com/user-attachments/assets/c3e841db-f6a8-4491-9965-881dae94bc58)
 ![Image](https://github.com/user-attachments/assets/5a5e2fd6-49f3-42ae-88c9-736bd08c8ca3)

-Additionally we compiled a DBSCAN with the same goal in mind and achieved these results.
+Additionally, we compiled a DBSCAN with the same goal in mind and achieved these results.

-The plot preserves the expected near-1-to-1 link between average departure and arrival delays, validating our data joins, yet small offsets remain: several carriers land marginally earlier or later than their take-off delay would suggest.
+The plot preserves the expected near-1-to-1 link between average departure and arrival delays, validating our data joins.
+However, yet small offsets still remain.
+For example, several carriers land marginally earlier or later than their take-off delay would suggest.
 These nuances appear consistently within the airline-level clusters identified by our models, indicating that en-route practices and schedule padding vary across groups as well as individual airlines.

 ![Image](https://github.com/user-attachments/assets/86331c7d-1800-4932-a617-a533392fdcda)

 ### Here is a key to easily identify the airlines!